The tenancy agreement is a legally binding agreement which sets out the social landlord's obligations to carry out repairs in the tenant's home.

 If you're a Housing Executive or housing association tenant and want a joint tenancy, you need to apply to your landlord to change the tenancy.

 They'll consider your application and let you know if they agree to grant a joint tenancy.
+All joint tenants will need to sign a new tenancy agreement if the landlord agrees to the joint tenancy.

 You already have a joint tenancy